dankearney/two-envelope-problem/solution.md

 | B first, A second | A          | 2A         | 2A                | A                   |
 | B first, A second | A          | A/2        | A/2               | A                   |

 Since each of these scenarios are equally likely, the expected value if you stay is (A+A+2A+A/2)/4, and the expected value if you switch is (2A+A/2+A+A)/2.
-Those are equal!
+Those are the same expected value!
+The paradox comes from ignoring the total set of possible scenarios and only focusing on the first two rows.